dustinpfister/blog_posts/_posts/js-operator-precedence.md

 ## 5 - Conclusion

 So order of operations in javaScript is not so hard to understand when one takes the time to just sit down, study, and work out a few examples.
 It might take a while, but eventually I have started to get more proficient at writing expressions with javaScipt using grouping operators only when they are needed as I understand the order of operations as well as associativity of operators.

-Reading a post or two on the subject such as this one might help, but what will really help is to just get busy working on your own exercises.
+Reading a post or two on the subject such as this one might help, but what will really help is to just get busy working on your own exercises and projects.
+There are many instance where I need to work out a lengthly expression, and when doing so it is yet another opportunity to exercise order of operations with javaScript.